Phillip Wilcher: The Wiggles and children's music career

 In the late 1980s, Wilcher began working in the Macquarie University early childhood music program.
 During his years of employment at Macquarie University's Institute of Early Childhood, Wilcher was invited by music lecturer Emily App to conduct a guest-tutorial/master class, centred around the art of Music and music-making for children.
 Emily App wrote of Wilcher's class: "Students were amazed.
 I think it took their level of thinking about music to greater heights".
 Likewise, the Dean, Alan Rice commented: "The enthusiasm of the master class and the student was very encouraging and a tribute to your commitment and expertise.
 It is only occasionally that we experience these peaks in our daily activities."

 In 1990, Wilcher met Anthony Field, former member of the Australian rock group the Cockroaches, who was studying child development.
 According to Wilcher, Field asked him to help them record their self-titled debut album.
 Wilcher claims that he "contributed the most musically to the debut album", composing 75% of the music.
 The album included another piece he had composed at 14, "Summer Dance", which appeared on the album as "Archie's Theme".
 Wilcher was nicknamed Archie due to his admiration of Liberace.
 He performed in two of the group's videos, "Get Ready to Wiggle" and "Dorothy the Dinosaur".

 In 1992, Wilcher left the Wiggles.
 Their spokesperson, Dianna O'Neill, claims that he submitted a letter of resignation because he wanted to continue composing classical music.
-It was not until 26 November 1992, that Wilcher signed a Consumer Affairs Statement of Change in Persons Document - Registration No: M09577-8 - sent him by Jeff Fatt.
+It was not until 26 November 1992, that Wilcher signed a Consumer Affairs Statement of Change in Persons Document - Registration No: M09577-8 - sent to him by Jeff Fatt.
 Jeff Fatt gives the release date as 6 July 1992, but due to house renovations he was involved in at that time, and despite repeated requests from Wilcher to Fatt, Fatt did not forward the document for signing to Wilcher until 26 November 1992.